Layr-Labs/eigenlayer-contracts/docs/core/EigenPod.md

 * `pubkey`: A BLS pubkey hash, used to uniquely identify the validator within the `EigenPod`
 * `withdrawal_credentials`: Used to verify that the validator will withdraw its principal to this `EigenPod` if it exits the beacon chain
 * `effective_balance`: The balance of the validator, updated once per epoch and capped at 32 ETH.
 Used to award shares to the Pod Owner
+* `activation_epoch`: Initially set to `type(uint64).max`, this value is updated when a validator reaches a balance of at least 32 ETH, designating the validator is ready to become active on the beacon chain. **This method requires that a validator is either already active, or in the process of activating on the beacon chain.**
 * `exit_epoch`: Initially set to `type(uint64).max`, this value is updated when a validator initiates exit from the beacon chain. **This method requires that a validator has not initiated an exit from the beacon chain.**
   * If a validator has been exited prior to calling `verifyWithdrawalCredentials`, their ETH can be accounted for, awarded shares, and/or withdrawn via the checkpoint system (see [Checkpointing Validators](#checkpointing-validators)).